elasticpath/epcc-composable-commerce-reference/README.md

 # Install all the dependencies for all sub-projects
 npm install

-# Configure the parameters in the file config/config.json; see section "Configuration Parameter Descriptions" below
+# Configure the parameters in the file config/config.json.
+# See section "Configuration Parameter Descriptions" below.

 # Build and deploy:
 npm run start